 Line Width to Metal Thickness

 Spacing between holes and slots becomes a design factor when a part contains a large number of holes and/or slots.
 The metal between the holes is referred to as “Bar Width.”
 There are limitations as to how small the bar width between holes can be.
-In metals less than .005″ thick, bar widths must be at least equal to the metal thickness.
+In metals less than .005″ thick, bar widths typically are equal to the metal thickness, but can be as narrow as the half to the metal thickness.

 Inside & Outside Corner Radius to Metal Thickness